When Your Heart Is Overwhelmed: 6 Ways to Manage

 You don’t have to talk to anyone or try to solve their problems.
 This purely observational exercise will help you be more aware of your limits, but also of your privileges.

 Is it your job that’s feeling like too much for you right now?
-Is your relationship not going well and you’ve been fighting with your partner?
-Or is a problem with your family?
+Is your relationship not going well?
 If so, step away from the situation.

 Go home, make a nice cup of tea or coffee, and take a nap or a maybe even a bubble bath.
 Later, you can analyze what happened and see what’s really going on.
 Right now is about letting things cool off.

-You’ll see the next day that everything will be less negative and you’ll be in a position to make better decisions.
+After, you’ll see that everything will be less negative and you’ll be in a position to make better decisions.

 4. Love yourself